THE BELLUM DEORUM INTERPRETATION

 Trust me, I can understand that you probably still feel it is ridiculous that two highly-advanced consciousnesses, controlling two entangled universes, could be the driving forces behind all reality.
 However, consider some of the major competing interpretations of quantum mechanics:

 Many-worlds Interpretation: Wave functions never collapse.
 Every possible outcome of every possible wave function result that has ever occurred has branched into its own reality and exists independently, and we only find ourselves following a randomly-chosen path of one of those realities.
 This implies that there are nearly infinite versions of you that exist right this moment.
-An interesting variant of this is the
+An interesting variant of this is the Many-minds interpretation, in which rather than worlds that branch, it is the observer's mind that branches instead.

 Von Neumann–Wigner Interpretation: Reality depends on a conscious observer.
 Until a conscious observer makes an observation, nothing is real.
 Some suggest that when a conscious observer is not looking, reality ceases “being real” until it is observed again.